sola-st/suppression_study/README.md

 #### Load pre-computed results
 Before generate the table and plots, load the pre-computed results.
 Here are two options:
 * [Option 1] Run LoadPreComputedResults.py, it will automatically load and place the results folder in the correct location.
-* [Option 2] Manually download results.zip from release v1.0.0 and extract it into the _data_ folder.
+* [Option 2] Manually download results.zip from the latest release and extract it into the _data_ folder.

 You can check the structure of _data/results_ [here](#structure-of-the-data-directory).